 Oldfield fans may curse my name, but this album is his Perfect Album.
 Not Tubular Bells.
 Not Hergest Ridge.
 Ommadawn.

 If you don’t already know, Mike Oldfield is a composer and multi-instrumentalist of great renown.
 You probably know the opening of his “Tubular Bells” album – it’s the theme to The Exorcist.
 His first few albums were all long instrumental compositions, each side an entire piece.
-He wove together traditional English country music, symphonic bombast, electric synthesizer rock and wonderful instrument solos.
+He wove together traditional English country music, symphonic bombast, electric synthesizer rock and wonderful instrumental solos.

 In Ommadawn, he takes us on a journey through his beloved English countryside.
 We ride along a medieval road on horseback, past a menacing castle at night, through a pub-side minstrel show and into a bizarre yet beautiful Celtic incantation.
 The entire journey is musical – even the lyrics, sung by his sister Sally in a made-up language.